 - Take pictures.
 Your claim will be expedited if you have pictures to document the damage.
 Take as many pictures as you can as soon as you can, and make sure the date tags are enabled on the camera you use.
 Once you have this documentation, you need to take steps to secure your house and prevent any more damage from occurring.

 - Disinfect to prevent mold growth.
 Mold is a huge problem after a flood, and you won't be able to clean all of it immediately.
 However, you can get a quick upper hand by spraying active mold with a 10 percent bleach solution, which is 1 part bleach to 10 parts water.
-Suspect mold if any wall that appears discolored or smells musty.
+Suspect mold on any wall that appears discolored or smells musty.